aplanting/data-challenge-sql/README.md

 In order for the media company to send the email an data export was made containing the IDs and the unique links and loaded into the email platform.

 #### The winners
-The winners are selected by the third party and this party will also deliver unique card numbers and pin numbers to be distributed to the winners.
+The winners are selected by the third party and IDs are delivered to the media company.

+#### The giftcards
+The giftcards are delivered to the media company by another third party

 #### The files
 There are 3 files in this challenge.